-The Anatolian is also susceptible to Ankyloglossia, which is also known as ‘Tongue Tie’.
+The Anatolian is also susceptible to Ankyloglossia, which is also known as ‘Tongue Tie.’
 This will be obvious in the pup as soon as he is born, as he will struggle with suckling and swallowing, and his tongue will form the shape of a ‘W’ and be attached to the roof of his mouth.
 This can be corrected successfully with surgery.

-The Anatolian is also sensitive to anesthesia, so be sure to remind the Veterinarian of this if you have to take him for medical attention – the Vet will most likely know, but as the Anatolian is not a common breed it is better to be safe than sorry.
+The Anatolian is also sensitive to anesthesia, so be sure to remind the Veterinarian of this if you have to take him for medical attention – the vet will most likely know, but as the Anatolian is not a common breed it is better to be safe than sorry.

-Both of these guys are similar in that they both require roughly the same amount of food per day; the Anatolian requires 3 cups of food a day, and the APBT requires 2 ½ a day.
+Both of these guys are similar in that they both require roughly the same amount of food per day; the Anatolian requires three cups of food a day, and the APBT requires 2 ½ cups of food a day.
 The Anatolian is much larger than the APBT, but the APBT has a much faster metabolism.

-On the other hand, the Anatolian, because he has longer and rougher fur must be brushed at least 3 times a week to stop his fur from matting and becoming unmanageable.
-He also sheds heavily twice a year, and during the shedding months it would be beneficial for both him and your household to brush him every day.
+On the other hand, the Anatolian, because he has longer and rougher fur, must be brushed at least three times a week to stop his fur from matting and becoming unmanageable.
+He also sheds heavily twice a year, and during the shedding months, it would be beneficial for both him and your household to brush him every day.

 Similarly, however, both of these guys will only require a bath once every two to three months.
 If they get dirty, either playing or guarding flocks, then you should bathe him when required.
 Just be sure not to do this more than every six weeks or you’ll risk damaging their natural coat oils!

-The Anatolian Shepherd is more expensive than the APBT; you can expect to pay between $1,000 and $1,500 for a pup from a reputable breeder whereas the APBT will cost between $800 and $1,000.
+The Anatolian Shepherd is more expensive than the APBT.
+You can expect to pay between $1,000 and $1,500 for a pup from a reputable breeder whereas the APBT will cost between $800 and $1,000.